 - Accommodation – USD 3-5 per night

 The cost breakdown above may vary depending on the company you choose.
 An international company definitely would charge three times more than a local company.
 For first-time travelers, you may normally go with the international agencies because of their branding and your confidence level regarding safety issues.
 However, I assure you that local agencies in Nepal can deliver perfect service and the same level of quality at a fraction of the price.
 It actually doesn’t matter whether you go with the more expensive or the cheaper ones, as everyone sleeps in the same category as teahouses.
 There is no such thing as a 5-star teahouse in the mountain regions.
-In addition, you are also assured that you will be served the same quality and choice of meals.
+In addition, there is the same quality and choice of meals for everyone in the mountain.

 How to find a local inexpensive but good company in Nepal?